NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       In the context of a function graph, the term "result" refers to what stands in for the returned value.

+   dynamic shape

+      A tensor whose shape can change from one "iteration" to the next.
+When created, a framework :term:`bridge` might supply only *partial* shape
+      information: it might be **all** the tensor dimensions, **some** of the tensor dimensions, or **none** of the tensor dimensions; furthermore, the rank of the tensor may be left unspecified.

    shape

       The shape of a tensor is a tuple of non-negative integers that